-Appendix F Donning and Doffing PPE
+13 Appendix 3 Donning and Doffing PPE

-Putting on PPE Decontaminate hands Put on disposable apron/gown Put on mask (Surgical or FFP2 For AGP) For FFP2 Place mask over nose, mouth and chin B. Fit flexible nose piece over nose bridge Secure on head with elastic Adjust to fit Fit Check E. Inhale - mask should collapse F. Exhale - check for leakage around face Put on goggles if required Put on gloves Removing PPE Remove gloves (avoid touching the outside of the gloves) In Decontaminate hands patients' room Remove goggles Remove gown or apron (avoid touching the front of the gown/apron) Remove mask by breaking the ties.
-In ante room If ties are elastic grasp and lift ties from directly behind your head and pull off mask away outside patients' room. from your face.
-Avoid touching the front of Ensure door the mask & use ties to discard is closed Discard all masks (& gloves/aprons/gowns/goggles contaminated) with blood or body fluids) as healthcare risk waste

-Decontaminate your hands
+Putting on PPE Decontaminate hands Put on disposable apron/gown Put on mask (Surgical or FFP2 For AGP) For FFP2 Place mask over nose, mouth and chin B. Fit flexible nose piece over nose bridge C. Secure on head with elastic Fit Check D. Adjust to fit E. Inhale - mask should collapse F. Exhale - check for leakage around face Put on goggles if required Put on gloves Removing PPE Remove gloves (avoid touching the outside of the gloves) In Decontaminate hands patients' room Remove goggles Remove gown or apron (avoid touching the front of the gown/apron) In ante room Remove mask by breaking the ties.
+OF If ties are elastic grasp and lift ties from directly behind your head and pull off mask away outside patients' room. from your face .
+Avoid touching the front of Ensure door the mask & use ties to discard is closed Discard all masks (& gloves/aprons/gowns/goggles contaminated) with blood or body fluids) as healthcare risk waste Decontaminate your hands

-Appendix G - Transmission based precautions
+14 Appendix 4 - Transmission based precautions